-Flick Pest Control is Australia's oldest pest control company.
+Flick Anticimex is Australia's oldest pest control company.
 Our slogan "One Flick and they're gone" has been deeply embedded in the minds of Australians.

 In the mid-1910’s, William Albert Flick, a dairy farmer in Northern NSW, developed a compound to control termites on his property.
 His process was so successful that in 1918 he created his own pest control business: W.A.
 Flick & Co, later known as Flick Pest Control.